Olympiacos F.C.: The Gate 7 tragedy

 The history of the Karaiskakis Stadium and Olympiacos was marked by the worst tragedy that ever hit Greek sports, known as the Karaiskakis Stadium disaster.
 On 8 February 1981, Olympiacos hosted AEK Athens for a league match, which ended 6–0, in an unprecedented triumph for the host team of Piraeus.
 During the last minutes of the game, thousands of Olympiacos fans at Gate 7 rushed to the exit, to get to the stadium's main entrance and celebrate with the players, but the doors were almost closed and the turnstiles still in place, making the exit almost impossible.
 As people continued to come down from the stands, unable to see what happened, the stairs of Gate 7 became a death trap; people were crushed, tens of fans were seriously injured and twenty-one young people died, most of them by suffocation.

 In memory of this event, every year on 8 February, there is a memorial service at the stadium in honour of the supporters that died in that incident.
 The service is attended by thousands of fans every year, who are rhythmically shouting the phrase, "Αδέρφια, ζείτε, εσείς μας οδηγείτε."
 (Adhélfia, zíte, esís mas odhiyíte, "Brothers, you live, you are the ones who guide us.").
 At the tribune part of the stadium where Gate 7 is now, some seats are coloured black instead of red, shaping the number "7", whereas there is also a monument on the eastern side of the stadium, bearing the names of all 21 supporters killed on that day in the stadium.

 Even though this incident affected almost solely the fanbase of Olympiacos, other teams occasionally pay their respects to the people killed as well, as they consider the incident to be a tragedy not only for one team, but for the whole country.
 In the past, even foreign teams, such as Liverpool and Red Star Belgrade, have honoured the incident's victims.

+Non-Greek fanbase

+In recent years, Olympiacos' fanbase has extended beyond Greeks to include fans from other countries.
+Most notably, there are many fans in China through the organization Olympiacos China, founded by a Chinese fan of Olympiacos.